kullatnunu/atacgraph/README.rst

   * `matplotlib <http://matplotlib.org/>`_
   * `pandas <http://matplotlib.org/>`_

-4. Add your AtacGraph path to the PATH environment variable.
+3. Add your AtacGraph path to the PATH.